Thesis

 The thesis.cls

 class provides environments and commands to typeset a Ph.D. thesis with very simple title pages and style.
-Ideally this is the template for thesis in the Dep. of Physics at the University of Torino, Italy.
+Ideally this is the template for thesis in the Dep. of Physics at the , Italy.

 In addition to the default packages in the article